 Ingredients

-- 2 tbsp butter + 1 more to finish off sauce
+- 2 tablespoon butter + 1 more to finish off sauce

-- 1 tsp fresh thyme leaves, use dry if you don't have fresh + more for garnish
+- 1 teaspoon fresh thyme leaves use dry if you don't have fresh + more for garnish

 Instructions